[Revised February 2020]

 Section 1.
 Dues shall be set by the membership pursuant to the power reserved in Article III, Section 1, except: as specified in Article IV, Section 2e, and shall be due by the date set by the Board pursuant to the power granted in Article IV.

-2) the member obtains prior Membership Chairman approval following submission of written certification of the first condition and payment of the houseguest fee; and
+b. the member obtains prior Membership Chair approval following submission of written certification of the first condition and payment of the houseguest fee; and

 Section 5.
-The membership of a member granted inactive status may be granted to the applicant with the highest point total as determined under Article 11, which applicant shall then become an associate member on a single season basis.
+The membership of a member granted inactive status may be granted to the applicant next on the waitlist as determined under Article II.

 Section 7.
-New members and new associates joining the Club during the months following the date specified for the payment of dues through the swimming season shall pay their dues and membership fees simultaneously.
+New members joining the Club during the months following the date specified for the payment of dues shall pay their dues and membership fees simultaneously.
 First-year dues for new members joining after the beginning of the swimming season may be prorated.

 Section 8.
-The Board may suspend or terminate the membership of anyone delinquent 30 days or more in his financial obligation to the Club, provided the member is given a 10-day written notice by certified mail to discharge his obligations.
-For the purpose of this article, it is the responsibility of all members to inform the Membership Chairman in writing of any change of address.
+The Board may suspend or terminate the membership of anyone delinquent 30 days or more in his or her financial obligation to the Club, provided the member is given a 10-day written notice by certified mail to discharge his or her obligations.
+For the purpose of this article, it is the responsibility of all members to inform the Membership Chair or the Club Administrator in writing of any change of address.
 Club notices mailed by regular mail to members outside the United States are deemed to have been duly served upon the member, for purposes of this article, 30 days after the date of mailing.

 Section 1.
-The privilege of using Club facilities may be suspended for cause by a Board member or the employee in charge of the facility at the time of infraction, as a disciplinary measure as provided for in the rules for a period not to exceed 24 hours.
+The privilege of using Club facilities may be suspended for cause by a vote of the Board, as a disciplinary measure as provided for in the rules for a period not to exceed ten days.

 Section 2.
 The Club assumes no responsibility, and members, their families, and their guests shall have no claim against the Club for property which may be brought to or left on Club premises.